 On Diversity, Peace and Development

 King, Elisabeth and Cyrus Samii.
-Forthcoming.
+2018.
 “Minorities and Mistrust: On the Adoption of Ethnic Recognition to Manage Conflict.”
 Journal of Peace Research.

 King, Elisabeth.
 2017.
 “International Development, Sustainable Development Goals and Pluralism”.
 Ottawa: Global Centre for Pluralism.